lambda-curry/virtualevent-poc/src/pages/custom-pages/faqs.md

 ###### How do I customize my attendee profile with my photo and bio?

-TVisit the event website and log in to your profile.
+Visit the event website and log in to your profile.
 Once you are logged in to the event, click the circular image on the top right of the navigation bar.
 Use this to quickly update your profile photo and name shown on the virtual website.
 To update additional information, choose “Go to Full Profile.”
 Use this to update information such as your job title, bio, social links, etc. Please note: due to the Okta integration, you will not be able to edit your first and last name.<br><br>

 **How is the information in my attendee profile shared?**